From the author:

 Thanks to the internet, smartphones, netbooks and iPad, we can find an almost unlimited amount of information at any time and with just a few clicks.
 Paradoxically, this is what causes many to fail to do their actual job and become permanent procrastinators.

-Thanks to multitasking, we can process eMails in parallel and apparently in the shortest possible time, check stock market prices, write a briefing and choose a movie for the weekend.
-But what about our cognitive abilities, which must strive to keep pace with this rapid development?
-And what can we do to "decelerate" our brains again?
+Thanks to multitasking, we can process eMails in parallel and apparently in the shortest possible time, check stock exchange prices, write a briefing and choose a movie for the weekend.
+But what about our cognitive skills that have to struggle to keep up with this rapid development?
+And what can we do to “slow down” our brains again?

 Do you recognize yourself here?